shafiuzzaman-md/install-klee-edk2/BuildingKLEEMacOS.md

 ```
 ## (Optional) Get Google test sources:
 For unit tests we use the Google test libraries.
-# Building KLEE with LLVM 11 in macOS

 If you want to run the unit tests you need to perform this step and also pass -DENABLE_UNIT_TESTS=ON to CMake when configuring KLEE in step 8.

 We currently recommend version 1.11.0, so grab the sources for it.